metalmatze/drone-kubectl/README.md

-# kubectl
+# drone-kubectl

-KubeCI & Drone plugin to easier use kubectl in your pipeline.
+Drone plugin for easier use of kubectl in your pipelines.

+_This work is based on the previous KubeCI/kubectl plugin._

 ## Build

 Build the binary with the following commands:

 ```
-go build -v ./cmd/kubeci-kubectl
+go build -v ./cmd/drone-kubectl
 ```

 ## Docker